jbangdev/jbang-vscode/README.md

 - If a (.java) script is included in a Maven or Gradle project's hierarchy, right-clicking on the script and selecting `JBang > Synchronize JBang` will add the script's parent folder to the project's source path and the JBang dependencies will be added to the project's classpath.
 - Create a new JBang script from an existing template with the `JBang: Create a new script` command.
 - Annotation processors are automatically detected and configured.
+- Partial support for `build.jbang` files: If a folder containing `build.jbang` is opened, it'll be used to configure the Java settings of its //SOURCES.
+Currently, changes in `build.jbang` require manually triggering the `JBang > Synchronize JBang` command (via codelens or context menu) to take effect.
 - Export the script as a native binary, by right-clicking on the script and selecting the `JBang > Export as native binary` menu.
 This requires GraalVM to be installed with the native-image extension.
 See https://www.jbang.dev/documentation/guide/latest/usage.html#build-and-run-native-image-experimental

 ## Preferences